Eendracht (1615): Landfall in Australia

 Hartog and crew made landfall on the island, now known as Dirk Hartog Island which lies off Shark Bay in Western Australia.
-This was the first recorded landing on the western coastline by a European.
+This was the first recorded landing on the western coastline by Europeans.
 The island was uninhabited, and Hartog spent three days there, finding nothing of great interest or value to him or his company.

-Before departing on 27 October, Hartog left behind a pewter dish affixed to a post set in a rock cleft (now called Cape Inscription), upon which he had inscribed the following brief account of his visit:
+Before departing on 27 October, Hartog left behind a pewter dish, now known as the Hartog Plate, affixed to a post set in a rock cleft (now called Cape Inscription).
+Upon the plate he had inscribed the following brief account of his visit:

-1616 On 25 October arrived the ship Eendracht, of Amsterdam: Supercargo Gilles Miebais of Liege, skipper Dirch Hatichs of Amsterdam. on 27 d[itt]o. she set sail again for Bantam.
-Deputy supercargo Jan Stins, upper steersman Pieter Doores of Bil.
-In the year 1616.